State Records Office of Western Australia: Legislation

-The State Records Act 2000 replaced the archives and recordkeeping aspects of the Library Board of Western Australia Act 1951–1983.
+The State Records Act 2000 replaced the archives and recordkeeping aspects of the Library Board of Western Australia Act 1951.
 Providing for an independent State Records Commission (SRC) with standards-setting, auditing and reporting responsibilities, the SRC is accountable directly to Parliament.
 Membership of the commission is at a level commensurate with the high degree of accountability and transparency that are hallmarks of the legislation.
 The four members of the commission are the Auditor General, the Information Commissioner, the Ombudsman, and an appointee with recordkeeping experience from outside Government.

 The SRO has legislative responsibility for ensuring government records are appropriately created and maintained.

 The SRO also manages the State archives collection, defined as those government records recognised as having continuing and enduring value for the State and the community and which have been transferred to the SRO's custody.

 The legislation has its genesis in the recommendations of the 1996 Commission on Government – Specified Matter 9.
-The Commission on Government was itself the result of the Royal Commission into the commercial activities of government and other matters, better known as WA Inc.
+The Commission on Government was itself the result of the WA Inc Royal Commission into the commercial activities of government and other matters.